-As an example, if your baby was due in August 2017, then you would have had to pay sufficient contributions in the 66 weeks leading up to that date – broadly from May 2016 to August 2017.
-Payment of your Class 2 NIC for the tax year 2016/17 is not due until 31 January 2018, so these contributions would not have been paid at the time you make a claim for Maternity Allowance.
+As an example, if your baby was due in August 2018, then you would have had to pay sufficient contributions in the 66 weeks leading up to that date – broadly from May 2017 to August 2018.
+Payment of your Class 2 NIC for the tax year 2017/18 is not due until 31 January 2019, so these contributions would not have been paid at the time you make a claim for maternity allowance.

 ESA is paid to be people who are unable to work due to illness.
-Normally, in order to be paid ESA in the current benefit year (which runs from January to December) you must have paid the following National Insurance contributions:
+Normally, in order to be paid ESA in the current benefit year (which runs from January to December) you must have paid the following NIC: